google/WebFundamentals/src/content/en/updates/2014/12/web-animation-playback.md

 This works as animations have a priority based on their creation order: in this case, `driftPlayer` will take precedence over player.
 When `driftPlayer` completes, it and its effects will disappear.
 However, its final time will match the underlying player's currentTime, so your UI will remain consistent.

 Finally, if you like kittens, there's a [demo web application](http://whistlr.info/static/stuff/player/index.html) which shows off these gestures.
-It's mobile-friendly and uses the polyfill for backwards-compatability, so try loading it on your mobile device!
+It's mobile-friendly and uses the polyfill for backwards-compatibility, so try loading it on your mobile device!